Committed step

-In enzymology, the committed step (also known as the first committed step) is an effectively irreversible enzymatic reaction that occurs at a branch point during the biosynthesis of some molecules.
+In biochemistry, the committed step (also known as the first committed step) is an effectively irreversible, enzyme-catalyzed reaction that occurs at a branch point during the biosynthesis of some molecules.

 As the name implies, after this step, the molecules are "committed" to the pathway and will ultimately end up in the pathway's final product.
-The first committed step should not be confused with the rate-determining step, which is the slowest step in a reaction or pathway.
-However, it is sometimes the case that the first committed step is in fact the rate-determining step as well.
+The first committed step should not be confused with the rate-limiting step, which is the step with the highest flux control coefficient.
+It is rare that the first committed step is in fact the rate-determining step.

 Regulation

-Metabolic pathways require tight regulation so that the proper compounds get produced in the proper amounts.
+Metabolic pathways require tight regulation, so that the proper compounds get produced in the proper amounts at the proper time.
 Often, the first committed step is regulated by processes such as feedback inhibition and activation.
 Such regulation ensures that pathway intermediates do not accumulate, a situation that can be wasteful or even harmful to the cell.